Chipotle Black Bean Dip

-If snacking is your favorite meal of the day, have I got a recipe for you!
-This super healthy Chipotle Black Bean Dip comes together in just 5 minutes.
+If snacking is your favorite meal of the day, then you’re going to love this super healthy Chipotle Black Bean Dip!

 This Chipotle Black Bean Dip recipe couldn’t be easier.
 Just toss the ingredients in a food processor and whir away!
 Black beans make this dip extra healthy and the chipotle makes it extra flavorful.
-Serve with tortilla chips (preferably baked), gluten-free crackers or crudités (veggies).
+Serve with tortilla chips (preferably baked), gluten-free crackers or an assortment of fresh vegetables.

 This black bean dip gets its delicious smokey flavor and slight kick to it from a bit of chipotle chili and adobo sauce.
 I’ve kept things on the mild side here, but if you want a spicy bean dip, then just add more chili and sauce to your liking.